moreshwarnabar/face-recognition/README.md

 # Face Recognition Video Processing Pipeline

+This is a part of the coursework for the CSE-546 Cloud Computing class at Arizona State University.

 ## Overview
 This project implements a cloud-based video processing pipeline using AWS Lambda and AWS S3.
 The pipeline consists of two main functions:
 1. **Video Splitting**: Extracts a single frame from an uploaded video and stores it in an intermediate bucket.